knyete/Micropython-scheduler/README.md

 V1.04 27th Feb 2016.
 Now performs garbage collection to reduce heap fragmentation.
 Improved scheduling algorithm.
 Threads can now pause, resume and kill other threads.
 Simplified usage.

-# Project Status (Jan 2017)
+# Project Status (May 2017)

-The official way to write code using cooperative multi tasking is to use uasyncio.
+The official MicrPython library for cooperative multi tasking is ``uasyncio``.
-Until recently this was unsuitable for hardware interfacing but this is no longer the case.
-Consequently this project is now somewhat redundant although some may still wish to use it for a variety of reasons; I will continue to support it but intend no significant new development.
-A technical comparison of this scheduler and uasycio may be found in "Comparison with uasyncio" below.
+This is now fast enough for most applications, and it can be improved as described below.
+Consequently I do not recommend ``usched`` for new designs.
+I will continue to support it but intend no new development.
+A technical comparison of ``usched`` and ``uasycio`` may be found in "Comparison with uasyncio" below.

-Some code and tutorial information on uasyncio may be found [here](https://github.com/peterhinch/micropython-async).
+Demo code and tutorial information on ``uasyncio`` may be found [here](https://github.com/peterhinch/micropython-async).
+This also offers a modified version of ``uasyncio`` providing a simple priority mechanism.
+This enables applications to be written in a way which reduces latency and improves timing accuracy, in some cases substantially.
+The principal application area is interfacing to hardware requiring a millisecond class response time.

 # Introduction